| Copyright | (c) Justin Le 2015 |

 "resuming" function that has to "resume everything"...it's not the

-resuming function that exists when you finally save your Auto
+resuming function that exists when you finally save your Auto, it's

-that was there at the beginning.
-For -?>
+the resuming Get that was there at the beginning.
+For -?>, the

 And of course as always, test.